Canon G9 X vs M5

-The Canon PowerShot G9 X and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in October 2015 and September 2016.
+The Canon PowerShot G9 X and the Canon EOS M5 are two digital cameras that were announced, respectively, in October 2015 and September 2016.
 The G9X is a fixed lens compact, while the M5 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X) and an APS-C (M5) sensor.
-The G9X has a resolution of 20 megapixel, whereas the M5 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G9X has a resolution of 20 megapixels, whereas the M5 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon G9 X and the Canon M5.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9X – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon G9 X and the Canon M5 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G9X – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is considerably larger (82 percent) than the Canon G9 X. In this context, it is worth noting that neither the G9X nor the M5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X has a lens built in, whereas the M5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.